rajan596/Devs-Journal/HLD/HLD Interview Tips.md

 - Do only if required.
 - Can ask interviewer if this is required.
 This consumes time and might not be meaningful all the time.
 - Can do if result of calculation has direct influence on design
+- For simplicity we can consider *seconds in a single days are 100k* (actual -> 86,400).
+This makes easier in doing calculations

 |Zeroes|Traffic|Storage|
 |--|--|--|